 Burnout is for the purposeless.
 Find a way to see the impact you have as often as possible and you’ll be able to give for however long it takes.

 I don’t know if you believe in karma, but I do.
 There’s something about coincidence that makes me think there’s gotta be some kind of cosmic scoreboard – and I’ve never regretted giving too much.
 I don’t know what success will look like for me.
-But I sure know that this book made me want to keep on giving.
+But I sure know that Give And Take made me want to keep on giving.
 I hope it’ll do the same for you.

-Who would I recommend the Give And Take summary to?
+Who would I recommend our Give and Take summary to?

 The 19 year old Instagram & fitness blogger, who’s tired after not seeing results 6 months in, the 39 year old executive, who just received stock options from his company and considers selling them all, and anyone who sometimes feels burnt out from being taken advantage of.